indigotree/www-bagnallcentre-com/content/whats-on/come-and-try-a-free-exercise-class.md

 ** Meditation Qi Gong* - a block runs for 9 weeks and includes 2 classes a week.**

-Tuesday 7-8pm and Wednesday 7-8am.
+Tuesday 7-8pm and Wednesday 6-7pm.

+**Morning Meditation**

+_Meditation and Qi Gong practice reduces hypertension, eliminates stress and restores optimal function of internal organs.
+Calmness and relaxation during exercises affect the whole body, improving functions of the digestive, circulatory, nervous and immune systems._

+Wednesday 7-8am.

 **Dru Yoga with Carly**